 March 25, 2021

 February is Cancer Prevention Month.
-To celebrate and spread awareness of the importance of regular cancer screenings, we’ve put together a list of common cancers in men, along with their various screenings.
+To celebrate and spread awareness of the importance of regular screenings, we’ve put together a list of common cancers in men, along with their various screenings.

 Sounds like everyone should follow the doctor’s orders and get screened!

 The testicles are the male sex organ, which are located in a pouch of skin known as the scrotum.
 This is where the body stores and produces sperm, along with being the main source of the hormone testosterone.
 Testicular cancer begins when cells in the testicles begin to grow out of control.
-There are many different types of testicular cancer, based on where the cancer begins and how it grows.
+There are many different types of testicular cancer, based on where the disease has begun and how it grows.
 Regular testicular exams with your doctor are important to check for the signs and symptoms.

 Many doctors recommend that all men do a self-exam once a month to check for any changes.